What is a Document Management System?

 General repository – General repositories are often free or low-cost solutions, such as a shared folder on a network server.
 The drawback is a lack of consistent file naming and document placement, which makes it difficult to locate and retrieve documents.
 With general repositories, IT departments need to proactively establish strict naming conventions along with clear guidelines for proper use.

-Industry-specific document management system – Tailored to a specific use case, such as healthcare or banking, an industry-specific document system will be the most ready solution for an organization to use as-is (or with minimal customization).
-In addition, these types of solutions are more likely to integrate with mission-critical apps, such as a bank’s core banking system.
+Industry-specific document management system – Tailored to a specific use case, such as healthcare or banking, an industry-specific document system will be the readiest solution for an organization to use as-is (or with minimal customization).
+In addition, these types of solutions are more likely to integrate with mission-critical solutions, such as core banking systems.

 Advantages of Document Management Systems